-Serbia: Chinese Banks vs. EBRD & power generation energy greenfield projects10.
-July 2015. / News Serbia Energy
+Serbia: Chinese Banks vs. EBRD & power generation energy greenfield projects, News Serbia Energy

 When it comes to new energy projects in the countries within the region, it cannot pass unnoticed that, currently, almost all major projects are financed by Chinese banks.
 The Balkans is one of the main points of the Chinese westward expansion and European market penetration.
 Of course, the European Bank for Reconstruction and Development (EBRD) is also on the scene, appearing as the financier of significant energy projects.

 So there are Chinese banks on one side, offering loans with a low interest rate and largely implementing their projects within the region, whereas on the other side, there is the European Bank for Reconstruction and Development.
 Serbia, as well as several countries in the region, as potential EU members, certainly has a certain kind of responsibility and obligation towards the international organizations such as EBRD.